Last updated on 13 May 2022

 Quick Guide on how to make a GIF with After Effects and Photoshop:

 - Render the After Effects project with whatever video format you want.

 - Import the video file in Photoshop.

-Pro Tip: If the GIF size is still too large, go back in After Effects and change the video Frame Rate (FPS) to something between 12-15 frames per second.
+Pro Tip: If the GIF size is too large, go back to After Effects and change the video Frame Rate (FPS) to something between 12-15 frames per second.
 By reducing the frame rate, you will reduce the final size of the GIF.